houby-studio/open-gamers-library/README.md

 - knowledge of electron
 - knowledge of continuous integration (CI)
-- knowledge of automatic artifacts releasing
+- knowledge of automatic artifacts releasing (CD)
 - sense of pride and accomplishment 🏆

 # Installing